alorthius/microservices/README.md

-# Lab 4: Microservices with MessageQueue
+# Lab 5: Microservices with Consul

 ### Setup